 Advantage of 16mm to Cinema & Film Industry

-Despite its small footprint, over the course of a decade, the new format has become widespread in professional cinema in industries where compactness and portability are more important than image quality.
-Compared to “normal” 35mm film, the narrow film allows at least half the weight and dimensions of the cinema equipment, and also reduces costs: the cost of one part of a narrow-film film is three times lower than that of a conventional film.
-The weight of a 16mm film is 5.5 times lower than usual, making it much easier to transport.
-16mm cinema projectors, as a rule, do not require stationary installation and qualified maintenance, allowing you to quickly deploy a cinema installation in poorly adapted places.
+Despite its tiny footprint, over a decade, the new format has become widespread in professional cinema in industries where compactness and portability are more important than image quality.
+Compared to “normal” 35mm film, the narrow film allows at least half the weight and dimensions of the cinema equipment and also reduces costs: the cost of one part of a narrow film is three times lower than that of a conventional movie.

 You may also like to read: Newborn Photography: Do You Know How to Properly Photograph Newborn Babies?